Four artists living the dream!

 Come visit our studios and see what we do with clay and glass.
 We make items for homes, create public art pieces and offer classes teaching some of the skills we have honed in our arts.

 We had over 400 people attend our grand opening on February 15th and 16th 2019.
 It was an amazing show of support of the community.
 Thank you.

 The first building records show in 1924 a gas station was constructed on the corner of Lowry and Howard.
 Then in 1925 the Grocery store with a living space above was built on the corner of Lowry and Monroe.
-The space in-between was filled in with an Artificial Ice company.
-At the time ice was something only nature made.
-So making ice was called Artificial Ice making.
-As the buildings expanded for a larger garage down Howard.
-Then history gets fuzzy with what and why they built what they did.
+The space mid-block was a small wooden structure called th “Hygienic Artificial Ice” company.
+At that time, ice was often harvested from nature.
+Making ice with refrigeration was called Artificial Ice.
+The buildings expanded, adding a larger garage northward on Howard.
+History gets fuzzy with what and why each addition was made.

 We do know that former tenants of the property include a screen printing company, a macaroni maker, Stage-Brite entertainment and lighting systems, as well as a church.
 The upstairs apartment had its own reputation as a wild child.
 It was nicknamed Mary Jane at one point for the popular illicit drug distributed there.
 She’s come a long way!